Letter from the Core Stewards

 Kirsten Louise Webb

-Kirsten Louise Webb is of Samí, French Canadian, Irish, Scottish, Cornish, Scandinavian, and German ancestry, is often nomadic, and is currently dancing with the lands and waters of the Salish Sea.
+Kirsten Louise Webb is of Samí, French Canadian, Irish, Scottish, Scandinavian, and German ancestry, and lives amidst the lands and waters of the Salish Sea.
 A devotee of the mysteries of intuition, embodiment, and living as the Earth, she spent almost two decades traversing the underworlds of chronic illness, including a couple years living almost entirely outdoors.

 Her writing, art, facilitation, and performance work focus on imagination, navigating uncertainty, body as Earth, cultivating the experience of collective as emergent organism, tending ancestral threads, weaving with and feeding the more-than-human realms, the power of story and ritual to illuminate and transform consciousness, and living into experimental and edgewalker ways of being to help evolve what’s possible amidst deep cultural and planetary shifting.